Chirag-ahir/SFC-Preparation/README.md

 Data import wizard (Setup > Data import wizard - Supports <= 50000 Records)<br>
 Data loader (Client application - supports 5M+ data)

+What are two ways to export data into SFC?<br>
+Data export wizard (You can export data once in a week)<br>
+Data loader (As many as you want but not works in professional edition)

 What is validation rules?<br>
 Validation rule used to validate data when entering data into salesforce.